unovue/radix-vue/docs/content/components/context-menu.md

       description: `
         The controlled open state of the submenu.
 Must be used in conjunction with <Code>onOpenChange</Code>.
       `,
     },
+  ]"
+/>

+<EmitsTable
+  :data="[
     {
-      name: 'onOpenChange',
+      name: '@update:open',
       type: '(open: boolean) => void',
-      typeSimple: 'function',
-      description: `
-        Event handler called when the open state of the submenu changes.
+      description: 'Event handler called when the open state of the submenu changes.', },
-      `,
-    },
   ]"
 />